grettke/osx-provision/El-Capitan/provisioning.md

     ```org
     * Webcam Settings By Mactaris

-    - Be sure to set the white balance
+    - Set the white balance
+      - Hold up a bleached white piece of printer paper to the camera
+      - Balance until it is the same color on the screen
     ```

 9. Key Codes